edgi-govdata-archiving/web-monitoring-ops/manually-managed/README.md

 ## Redis Cache

-We use Redis for caching and for queuing in Rails (that is, in [web-monitoring-db][-db]).
+We use Redis for caching in Rails (that is, in [web-monitoring-db][-db]).
 Our Redis caching instance is currently hand-managed as an EC2 machine on AWS.
 Its current configuration (excepting the password) can be found in [`redis-cache.conf`](./redis-cache.conf).
 It also has an elastic IP.

 The VM and other related resources (e.g. Elastic IP) are named `wm-cache-*`.

 This should *probably* be a cluster (and maybe managed via AWS Elasticache?), but this has been working alright for now.

-## Redis Queues

-The asynchronous jobs that are part of the [web-monitoring-db][-db] codebase (for importing data, sending e-mails, and auto-analyzing versions) are based on Redis.
-At current, they are managed within Kubernetes, but that means they are prone to losing their state.
-These should be moved to AWS Elasticache or some manually managed system in the future (we may also move off Redis for our queues, too).

-TBD

 ## Postgres via RDS